 - A 10-Question Exit Interview for Summer Interns

 If your intern has really impressed you, consider writing a letter of recommendation and volunteering to be a reference on their resume.
-Oftentimes, the letter of recommendation is one of the most valuable tangible takeaways your interns receive.
-Your intern can use this recommendation for future employment, academic and scholarship opportunities.
-If your intern did a great job, make sure to reward them with a quality letter of recommendation.
-Here is a useful resource for how you can write a letter of recommendation for your intern: https://www.thebalancecareers.com/sample-recommendation-letter-for-a-summer-worker-2062951.
+Oftentimes, a letter of recommendation is one of the most valuable tangible takeaways your interns can receive.
+Your intern can use this recommendation for future employment, and academic and scholarship opportunities.
+There are a number of useful resources for how you can write a letter of recommendation for your intern.

 In addition to formal letters of recommendation, another great way to support your intern is writing them a LinkedIn recommendation.
 This is a digital recommendation that your intern will always be able to share with others and spotlight on their profile.